ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/Week06-CathyL-HowToGiveACatAPill.md

 1. Call fire department to retrieve cat from tree across the road.
 Apologize to neighbor who crashed into fence while swerving to avoid cat.
 Take last pill from foil-wrap.

 1. Tie cat's front paws to rear paws with garden twine and bind tightly to leg of dining table, find heavy duty pruning gloves from shed, force cat's mouth open with small wrench.
 Push pill into mouth followed by large piece of filet mignon.
-Hold head vertically and pour 1/2 litre of water down throat to wash pill down.
+Hold head vertically and pour 1/2 litre of water down throat to wash pill down. ~~Pour two jiggers of whiskey down your own.~~

 1. Get spouse to drive you to the emergency room, sit quietly while doctor stitches fingers and forearm and removes pill remnants from right eye.
-Call furniture store on way home to order new table.
+Stop at furniture store on way home to order new table.

 --------------------------------------------------------------------
 ![A snow leopard resting on a rock ledge at Roger Williams Park Zoo, RI.
 Image copyright (c) 2006 C. Lavey.
 All rights reserved.](./2006-0826-RWP-SnowLeopard-pc.jpg)